 Most lenders, and companies across all industries for that matter, lack a true continuous improvement culture.
 Companies typically approach improvement initiatives in an ad-hoc manner, Which only provides a short-term solution to productivity issues.
 Furthermore, even though the technology platform is expected to be the primary enabler of productivity improvement, technology vendors are rarely direct participants in the continuous improvement process.

 The Solution: Lean Lending

-As an LOS technology provider ourselves, we believe that great technology is only a means to an end.
-An LOS should enable a lender to reduce their costs and increase the quality of their loans.
+As a LOS technology provider ourselves, we believe that great technology is only a means to an end.
+A LOS should enable a lender to reduce their costs and increase the quality of their loans.
 In our case, we’ve even challenged ourselves to hit a target of reducing our clients’ per loan costs by 50 percent.
-Technology is not even mentioned in our mission statement be cause technology is an enabler of these objectives that must be integrated into an improvement framework or model.
+Technology is not even mentioned in our mission statement because technology is an enabler of these objectives that must be integrated into an improvement framework or model.
 Our mission is not just to create and sell technology.
 Our mission is to create and deliver actual value.

 Lenders aren’t buying an LOS for features.
 They’re buying quality and efficiency improvements.